tedneward/Azgaarnoth/Classes/Artificer.md

 Some infusions specify a minimum artificer level.
 You can’t learn such an infusion until you are at least that level.
 Unless an infusion’s description says otherwise, you can’t learn the infusion more than once.

+#### Armor of Magical Strength
+*Prerequisite*: 10th-level artificer

+*Item*: A suit of armor (requires attunement)

+While wearing this armor, a creature can use its Intelligence modifier in place of its Strength modifier when making Strength checks and Strength saving throws.

+The armor has 4 charges.
+As a reaction when it would be knocked prone, the wearer can expend 1 charge to not be knocked prone.
+The armor regains 1d4 expended charges daily at dawn.

+#### Armor of Tools
+*Item*: A suit of armor

+As an action, a creature wearing this infused armor can integrate into it artisan’s tools or thieves’ tools.
+The tools remain integrated in the armor for 8 hours or until the wearer removes the tools as an action.
+The armor can have only one tool integrated at a time.

+The wearer can add its Intelligence modifier to any ability checks it makes with the integrated tool.
+The wearer must have a hand free to use the tool.

 #### Boots of the Winding Path
 *Prerequisite*: 4th-level artificer